 To become more effective in handling this larger number of anonymous business interactions firms need to assess the principal degree of trust: whether the firm can be assured that the person on the other end of the connection is who they claim to be.

 Businesses walk a fine line of balancing low-friction identity verification procedures while minimizing exposure to fraud and losses.
 Some service providers tout device reputation tracking, through fingerprinting, as the best method to fight fraud.
 This approach has merit, but a more robust and effective method is to layer additional device-based verification data, behavioral attributes and IP-based data points for a more accurate picture of who is on the other end.
 Known as device-based identity resolution, this solution cannot be hacked and can stop fraud in its tracks.

 Device reputation tracking is a critical layer, but fraudsters are one step ahead

-Currently, device reputation tracking or device fingerprinting is the predominant approach used to determine identity and mitigate fraud in online channels.
+Currently, device reputation tracking or device fingerprinting is the predominant approach used to determine identity and mitigate account takeover fraud in online channels.
 The method uses a series of characteristics to capture and assemble a clear view of a device’s previous association with fraudulent activity.

 While device fingerprinting is effective in detecting previous fraudulent behavior on a device, it relies on backwards-looking data to do so.
 As such, fraudsters are one step ahead and will often cycle through burner phones to avoid an organization’s fraud detection program.
 They will commit fraud on one device and by the time the program flags the device, the fraudster has trashed it and is on to the next one.
 They understand that as soon as the device captures historical behavioral data, it can be flagged as fraudulent.
 New devices present a big question mark to a device fingerprinting solution since it cannot indicate whether the new device can be trusted or not without past user data.